10 Tips to Help Turn Your Blog Posts into an eBook

 How long do you want your eBook to be?
 For me, I consider a good blog post to be 2,000-3,000 words long.
 An eBook, then, should be at least 5,000.
 I've seen some people say a good eBook should never be longer than 2,500 words, but I've also seen others talk about producing eBooks that are 20,000 words long.

-eBook Outline Example
+Ebook Outline Example

 The truth is, it doesn't entirely matter how long the book is, so long as it's valuable.
 Just don't charge money for an eBook that's no longer than your usual blog posts, and don't give away something you spent six months on for free.